Mature Masculine

 • False version: Being harsh and calling it "straight talk."

-• True directness: Speaking clearly and honestly while respecting the other person's dignity.
+• True directness: Speaking clearly while respecting dignity.

-Test: Does your directness open conversation or shut it down?
+Test: Does our directness open conversation or shut it down?

 What True Confrontation Feels Like